-6.6 Grading deadlines:
+6.6 Grading deadlines

-Final grades should be released to students in a timely way, both for the benefit of the students and to assist University business processes such as Convocation.
+Final grades should be released to students in a timely way, both for the benefit of the students and to assist university business processes such as Convocation.

-Reports of final grades for all one- and two-term classes will be submitted and approved according to procedures established by the Registrar.
-For the purposes of identifying and advising first-year students experiencing academic difficulty, mid-year grades in 100-level six credit-unit classes held over the Fall and Winter terms are also reported to the Registrar and released to students.
+Reports of final grades for all one- and two-term classes will be submitted and approved according to procedures established by the registrar.
+For the purposes of identifying and advising first-year students experiencing academic difficulty, mid-year grades in 100-level six credit-unit classes held over the Fall Term and Winter Term are also reported to the registrar and released to students.